jgdigitaljedi/gfReskin/README.md

 $ npm run compile
 ```

-## To just use my theme on your machine:
+## To just use my theme on your machine (for casual users or someone that just wants to use the theme):

 - You must install [this chrome extension](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en)
 - go to www.guitarforums.com and open the chrome extension